Fayti1703/Linux-Documentation/Documentation.md

 ## curl

-Allows you to transfer files from or to a server.
+Allows you to download files from a server.
 It supports a wide range of network protocols: HTTP, FTP, HTTPS, LDAP, TELNET and others.

 Example usage: